šŸ“£ Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Academic/University

-PI Contribution My research team and I attend weekly conference calls for the collaboration, partake in applications for computing resources, manage the efficient usage of allocated computing resources, and collaborate in the development and maintenance of software.
-I am also a contributing author to a major collaboration publication, summarised below.
+PI Contribution My research team and I participate in weekly collaborative conference calls, participate in requests for computing resources, manage the efficient use of allocated computing resources, and collaborate on software development and maintenance.
+I am also a contributing author to a major collaborative publication, which is summarized below.

 Collaborator Contribution The collaboration works closely together to develop software, apply for high-performance computing resources, perform intensive numerical calculations, analyse the resulting data and disseminate the results through publications and seminars.